sinclairzx81/typedriver/readme.md

 ## Overview

-TypeDriver is a validation compiler and type-inference middleware designed to integrate JSON Schema and Standard Schema compliant validation into framework interfaces such as HTTP routes and RPC endpoints.
-It also functions as a validation optimizer built to accelerate high-throughput messaging systems.
+TypeDriver is a multi-library compiler and type-inference middleware designed to integrate JSON Schema and Standard Schema validation into framework I/O interfaces such as HTTP routes and RPC endpoints.
+It provides high-performance compiler support for a wide range of ecosystem libraries and offers first-class TypeScript and JSON Schema validation and type inference as standard.

-This project is designed to unify heterogeneous runtime schema systems based on JSON Schema and Standard Schema into a single system that preserves static type inference, runtime validation, and schema reflection, while remaining compatible with multiple schema ecosystems.

 License MIT